Interventional Pain Consultants

-If you experience failed back surgery syndrome or pain that returns after having back surgery, you can turn to Interventional Pain Consultants in Parsippany and Brick, New Jersey.
-Pain management physicians Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team offer a number of pain-relieving solutions to eliminate your discomfort.
+If you experience failed back surgery syndrome or pain that returns after having back surgery, you can turn to Interventional Pain Consultants in Parsippany, New Jersey.
+Pain management physicians Kevin Elaahi, MD, Benjamin Kim, MD, and the team offer a number of pain-relieving solutions to eliminate your discomfort.
 Schedule an appointment by phone or book online today.

 Failed back surgery syndrome can affect up to 40% of people with continued back pain after undergoing back surgery.
 If you have the condition, you might experience: